 As a result, recruiters for finance roles will often look for some combination of the following:

-- Management: While this will not be expected of every role, it can be a valuable metric to measure.
+Management: While this will not be expected of every role, it can be a valuable metric to measure.
 If a candidate shows management potential during the testing stage, they may prove ideal for a fast-track career progression.
-That’s good news for turnover rates and the future of the organization.
+That’s good news for turnover rates and the future of the organization and might be essential if you’re looking to hire a financial controller or manager.

 Job seekers who apply for finance roles will often have similar qualifications, education levels, and experience.
 Pre-employment psychometric tests ensure that highly qualified and skilled candidates will stand out from the crowd.